m) Provisions and Contingent Liabilities General

 - For explanations on the Company's credit risk management processes, refer note 42.

-There was a fire at one of the warehouse of the Company situated at Alipur, Delhi on March 25, 2024 resulting in destruction/ damage of inventories and Property, Plant and Equipment (PPE) with value of INR 1,890 lacs and INR 1 Lac respectively.
-The loss aggregating to INR 1,891lacs has been accounted for in the books and disclosed as "Exceptional item" in the standalone statement of profit and loss.
+In FY 2023-24, there was a fire at one of the warehouse of the Company situated at Alipur, Delhi on March 25, 2024 resulting in destruction/ damage of inventories and Property, Plant and Equipment (PPE) with value of INR 1,890 Lacs and INR 1 Lac respectively.
+The loss aggregating to INR 1,891 Lacs has been accounted for in the books and disclosed as "Exceptional item" in the standalone Statement of Profit and Loss.
 The process relating to filing of claim with the insurance company is under process along with the process of filing the surveyor report in respect of claim for inventories and PPE.
 The Company has adequate insurance coverage for the aforesaid loss and based on its assessment of the loss and the terms and conditions of the insurance policies, the claim is fully admissible.

 The preparation of the standalone financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities.
 Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future years.